+Starting with syslog-ng Open Source Edition 3.0.2, default linking mode of syslog-ng is dynamic.
+This means that syslog-ng might not be able to start up if the /usr directory is on NFS.
+On platforms where syslog-ng is used as a system logger, the --enable-mixed-linking is preferred.

 - --enable-debug Include debug information. - --enable-dynamic-linking Compile syslog-ng as a completely dynamic binary.
-If not specified syslogng links dynamically to system libraries and statically to everything else. - --enable-ipv6 Enable IPv6 support. - --enable-linux-caps Enable support for capabilities on Linux. - --enable-pcre Enable using PCRE-type regular expressions.
-Requires the libpcre library package. - --enable-spoof-source Enable spoof_source feature (disabled by default). - --enable-static-linking Compile syslog-ng as a static binary.
+If not specified syslog-ng uses mixed linking (--enable-mixed-linking): it links dynamically to system libraries and statically to everything else.

-- --enable-sun-door Enable Sun door support even if not detected (autodetected by default). - --enable-sun-streams Enable Sun STREAMS support even if not detected (autodetected by default). - --enable-tcp-wrapper Enable using / etc/ hosts.deny and / etc/ hosts.allow for TCP access (enabled automatically if the libwrap libraries are detected).
+- --enable-ipv6 Enable IPv6 support. - --enable-linux-caps Enable support for capabilities on Linux. - --enable-pcre Enable using PCRE-type regular expressions.
+Requires the library package. - --enable-spoof-source Enable spoof_source feature (disabled by default). - --enable-static-linking Compile syslog-ng as a static binary. - --enable-sun-door Enable Sun door support even if not detected (autodetected by default). - -enable-sun-streams Enable Sun STREAMS support even if not detected (autodetected by default). - --enable-tcp-wrapper Enable using /etc/hosts.deny and /etc/hosts.allow for TCP access (enabled automatically if the libwrap libraries are detected). - --with-timezone-dir Specifies the directory where syslog-ng looks for the timezone files to resolve the time_zone() and local_time_zone() options.
+If not specified, the /opt/syslog-ng/share/zoneinfo/ and /usr/share/zoneinfo/ directories are checked, respectively.
+Note that HP-UX uses a unique file format (tztab) to describe the timezone information; that format is currently not supported in syslog-ng.
+As a workaround, copy the zoneinfo files from another, non-HP-UX system to the /opt/syslog-ng/share/zoneinfo/directory of your HP-UX system.

 For information on configuring syslog-ng, see the Chapter 3, Configuring syslog-ng (p.
-26).
+30).